-That turned out to be my first standup paddle.
-Relative to how tall I was at the time, that paddle would have been way oversized, much closer to a SUP paddle than a canoe paddle, at least for that fifth grade version of me.
+That turned out to be my first standup paddle, even though it was supposed to be for canoeing.
+Relative to how tall I was at the time, that paddle was way oversized, much closer to a SUP paddle than a canoe paddle, at least for that fifth grade version of me.

-From there, I went on to a couple of summer colleges working in northern Minnesota.
-Part of one summer was at camp duNord on Burntside Lake just outside of Ely, Minnesota.
-Lots of camp stuff, but a fair amount of taking families out for a day of canoeing as well.
+Once the college years came along, I went on to a couple of summer jobs working in northern Minnesota.
+Part of one summer was at camp duNord on a lake just outside of Ely, Minnesota.
+Lots of camp stuff, but a fair amount of taking families out canoeing as well.
 The next summer was at Camp House.
 I’d be hard pressed to find that again, but all I did there was take groups for week long canoe trips in the Boundary Waters.
 I recall a fair amount of trips starting off through the number lakes at the east end of the Echo Trail, going east out of Ely.
 There was an awesome sandy beach on Lake Alice that I always tried to camp at.

-While work has taken me away from doing water for pay, my own time has kept me close to both water and wood.
-Paddling and paddle making have been part of the mix for a long time now.
+While adult life has taken me away from doing water for pay, my own time has kept me close to both water and wood.
+Paddling and paddle building have been part of the mix for a long time now.

-Canoes and canoeing remain in the mix, but living near Lake Kegonsa now, I can take a long lunch and drive a few minutes to Fish Camp Park and spend an hour paddleboarding on the Yahara River.
-That remains my favorite of all paddling ventures.
+Canoes and canoeing remain, but living near Lake Kegonsa now, I can take a long lunch and drive a few minutes to Fish Camp Park and spend an hour paddleboarding on the Yahara River.
+That remains my favorite of all paddling venues.
 I can do that multiple times each week, it’s close, I have that river to myself and there is always something to catch my eye.
 Love it.
-By the way, it all happens on a paddleboard I made myself, with paddles I made myself.
+By the way, it all happens on a paddleboard I built myself, with paddles I built myself.

 Paddle powered (and oar-powered) boats have been very good to me.
 Hand tools and woodworking likewise have occupied a fair amount of my time over the years I’ve been on this spinning orb.